everoddandeven/monerod-gui/README.md

 - Users can choose the installation directory for `monerod`, allowing for greater flexibility in managing the software on different systems.

+### 8. Anonymous Network Support

+- It is possible to start a `TOR` and/or `I2P` service through the node settings.
+This allows the user to synchronize, relay txs, and make their node available under an anonymous network in a simple and immediate way, just a few clicks.

 ### Usage

 1. On the first run, Monerod GUI will detect your operating system and prompt you to download the appropriate version of `monerod`.